-As always, the streets will be filled with good cheer, green clothing, and Irish-themed food and drink.
+St. Patrick’s Day brings along with it good cheer, green clothing, and Irish-themed food and drink.

 1.)
 “The Quiet Man” (1952).
 John Wayne is the right fit for any holiday.
 For St. Paddy’s Day, the Duke starred in this film as a former heavyweight boxer traveling to Ireland to reclaim a family farm.
-While there, Wayne struggles with local thugs and even falls for a spunky Irish woman, played by Maureen O’Hara.
+While there, Wayne struggles with a neighbor and even falls for a spunky Irish woman, played by Maureen O’Hara (pictured above with Wayne).

-For a great love story with wonderful looking Irish cinematography, “The Quiet Man” is the film to see.
-It’s a perfect movie for the holiday as it takes arguably America’s biggest star, John Wayne, and plops him into the world and culture of Ireland.
+For a great love story with some wonderful Irish cinematography, “The Quiet Man” is the film to see.
+It’s a perfect movie for the holiday as it takes arguably America’s biggest star, John Wayne, and plops him into the middle of the world and culture of Ireland.

 Kyle starts shrinking and seemingly turning into an actual leprechaun.
 He finds out he’s from a family of leprechauns and needs the gold coin to turn back, so Kyle and his friends decide to go after Seamus, the creature that took Kyle’s luck.

 “The Luck of the Irish” doesn’t have the most inspired premise, but it’s a fun movie for the family to enjoy together.
 Kids will gain positive messages about family and friends from the flick and parents can enjoy a silly, but fun Irish-themed tale.

 3.)
 “Once” (2007).
 This is a romantic drama with some of the best music any recent film has had to offer.
 The Irish film takes place over the course of a week and shows two musicians recording, writing, and performing tunes that tell the story of their love.